Aadya2901/explainable-ai-alzheimers/README.md

 # 🧠 Explainable AI for Early Alzheimer’s Risk Detection

-An interpretable machine learning project that explores early Alzheimer’s disease risk detection using de-identified clinical and cognitive data, with a strong focus on transparency, ethics, and reproducibility.
+An interpretable machine learning project exploring **early Alzheimer’s risk detection** using **synthetic clinical and cognitive data**, with a strong emphasis on **transparency, ethics, and reproducibility**.

-This project was developed as part of the **AI 4 Alzheimer’s (Hack4Health)** hackathon.
+This project was developed as part of the **AI 4 Alzheimer’s (Hack4Health) Hackathon**.

 ---

 ## 📌 Project Overview

-Alzheimer’s disease is often diagnosed at a late stage, despite early warning signals being present in clinical and cognitive data.
-This project investigates how **machine learning models**, combined with **explainability techniques**, can support early risk analysis in a responsible and interpretable manner.
+Alzheimer’s disease is often diagnosed at a late stage, even though early warning signals may be present in cognitive and clinical indicators.

+This project demonstrates how **machine learning models combined with explainability techniques** can support **early risk analysis** in a responsible and interpretable manner.

+⚠️ This system is **not a diagnostic tool**.
-Rather than acting as a diagnostic system, this work is intended to **support research and awareness** by highlighting patterns and contributing factors associated with Alzheimer’s risk.
+It is intended for **research, education, and awareness**, highlighting patterns and contributing factors associated with Alzheimer’s risk.

 ---

 ## 🎯 Objectives

-- Build machine learning models to classify cognitive states (CN / MCI / AD)
+- Build machine learning models for **binary Alzheimer’s risk classification**
-- Compare baseline and advanced ML approaches
+- Compare a baseline linear model with a non-linear ensemble model
-- Emphasize **model interpretability** using feature importance and SHAP values
+- Emphasize **model interpretability** using feature importance analysis
-- Ensure reproducibility through a clean, end-to-end notebook
+- Ensure **reproducibility** through a clean, end-to-end notebook
-- Maintain ethical and non-diagnostic framing
+- Maintain an **ethical and non-diagnostic framing**

 ---

 ## 📊 Dataset

-- De-identified clinical and cognitive dataset provided by the AI 4 Alzheimer’s hackathon
+- **Synthetic clinical and cognitive dataset** generated for this project
-- Includes demographic, cognitive assessment, and clinical features
-- Used strictly for research and educational purposes
+- Designed to mimic real-world Alzheimer’s-related indicators:
+  - Age
+  - MMSE score
+  - Memory score
+  - Cognitive score
+- Target variable:
+  - `0` → No Alzheimer’s
+  - `1` → Alzheimer’s

+📌 No real patient data was used.

 ---

 ## 🛠️ Methodology

-1. **Data Preprocessing**
+### Data Preprocessing
 - Handling missing values
-   - Feature normalization
+- Feature normalization (for linear models)
-   - Train–test split with stratification
+- Stratified train–test split

-2. **Modeling**
-   - Logistic Regression (baseline)
+### Modeling
+- **Logistic Regression** (baseline model)
-   - Random Forest Classifier
+- **Random Forest Classifier** (advanced, non-linear model)
-   - Gradient Boosting / XGBoost

-3. **Evaluation**
+### Evaluation
 - Accuracy
-   - Precision & Recall
+- Precision, Recall, F1-score
 - Confusion Matrix
-   - ROC-AUC (where applicable)
+- ROC-AUC score

-4. **Explainability**
+### Explainability
-   - Feature importance analysis
+- Random Forest **feature importance analysis**
-   - SHAP (SHapley Additive exPlanations) for global and individual predictions
+- SHAP (SHapley Additive exPlanations) explored for interpretability
+  *(visualization limited due to execution environment constraints)*

 ---

 ## 📈 Key Results

 - Tree-based models outperformed linear baselines
-- Cognitive assessment scores and age-related features showed strong influence
+- Cognitive and memory-related features showed strong influence
-- SHAP analysis provided clear, interpretable explanations for predictions
+- Feature importance analysis improved transparency and interpretability
+- Performance is limited due to synthetic data, but the pipeline demonstrates a complete and ethical ML workflow

 ---